 The Eyre’s birthday traditions have continued and become even more meaningful as their children have grown and started families of their own.
 What special tradition or celebration could you start on birthdays?
 Is there something unique to the person or season that would make it meaningful for years to come?

 3. Laugh and play together everyday.
 It’s always been a priority for me to read with my children every day.
 But it’s harder for me to let loose and play (unless we’re in the pool together!).
 Thankfully, I have a daughter who prides herself on being silly and a good husband who often uses tickles to cure the grumpies.
-Little Sister, in fact, believes so strongly in the importance of family play that she’s writing a how-to book on the subject!
-I can’t wait to share it with you and am getting really anxious… but she’s only 8 years old, and I can’t rush an artist’s creative process. 🙂
+Little Sister, in fact, believes so strongly in the importance of family play that she wrote a how-to book on the subject! 🙂

 Draw a crazy picture,